Icinga/icinga-powershell-plugins/doc/plugins/14-Invoke-IcingaCheckUpdates.md

 e.g 'C:\Users\Icinga\Backup' 10 updates are pending, WARNING is set to 20, CRITICAL is set to 50.
 In this case the check will return OK.
 More Information on https://github.com/Icinga/icinga-powershell-plugins

+## Permissions

+To execute this plugin you will require to grant the following user permissions.

+### COM-Objects

+* Microsoft.Update.Session

 ## Arguments

 | Argument | Type | Required | Default | Description |